 Why am I being invited to take part in a research study?

 You are invited to participate because, as a working real estate professional, your individual participation in providing information from your perspective will be essential for this academic research.
-The results of this survey will be analyzed and reported by Principal Investigator (PI), J. Lynn Kronk to complete her Doctor of Philosophy Dissertation on the “Influence of Mandatory Mentoring on Ethical Awareness in the Real Estate Industry,” a DPhil Candidate of Omega Graduate School formerly Oxford Graduate School.
+The results of this survey will be analyzed and reported by Principal Investigator (PI), J. Lynn Kronk to complete her Doctor of Philosophy Dissertation on the “Influence of Formal Mentoring on Ethical Awareness in the Real Estate Industry,” a DPhil Candidate of Omega Graduate School formerly Oxford Graduate School.
 You will have the opportunity to request the report.
 Instructions will be provided at the survey conclusion (there will be no link to your responses, your responses will remain confidential).

 What should I know about a research study?